 Katja’s Bio

-My earliest writings include a tale about a vampire handwritten in blood-red pen, a puppet play about a visit to the dentist performed at my elementary school recital, and short stories typed on the mechanical typewriter my mother procured on the East German black market for my 8th birthday.
+My earliest writings include a tale about a vampire handwritten in blood-red pen, a puppet play about a visit to the dentist performed at my elementary school recital.

 After a childhood behind the Iron Curtain, I leapt at the chance to explore the world once the Berlin Wall fell.
-I tried my hand as a barista in London, a background actor in Tokyo and a staff reporter in Pretoria.
+I tried my hand as barista in London, background actor in Tokyo and staff reporter in Pretoria.

 I earned a dual master’s in cultural anthropology and British and American literature from Humboldt University Berlin, where I also served on the student council and taught classes at the undergraduate level.
-I also hold an associate’s degree in translation and
+I also hold an associate’s degree in translation.

 After over a decade in New York City, where I ran a successful creative communications business, I briefly returned to Berlin to launch the German chapter of a global sustainability organization.
 I now live in Los Angeles and have dedicated my career to my first love: telling stories.